SciMDR: Advancing Scientific Multimodal Document Reasoning: Experiments

 \subsection{Main Results}

-\autoref{tab:main_results} presents the comparative performance of model fine-tuned with \data, against the baselines across all four benchmarks.
+\autoref{tab:main_results} and \autoref{tab:sota_comparison} presents the comparative performance of model fine-tuned with \data, against the baselines across all four benchmarks.
 The results substantiate the efficacy of our approach (RQ1). \emph{Model fine-tuned with \data{} achieves substantial improvements over the base model across the board}, effectively transforming a general-purpose multimodal model into a specialized scientific assistant.
 To further contextualize the difficulty of our proposed benchmark and the effectiveness of our method, we compare our fine-tuned model against advanced proprietary models on \eval.
 Despite its smaller parameter size 7B, model with \data{} exhibits competitive performance on this scientific reasoning task.